 Changing your lifestyle cannot cure primary hyperhidrosis (hyperhidrosis with no obvious cause), but it can improve your symptoms and help your confidence.

-The advice listed below may help to improve your symptoms.
+The advice below may help.

-- Use antiperspirant spray frequently, rather than deodorants.
+- Use antiperspirant frequently, rather than deodorant.

 - Avoid wearing tight, restrictive clothing and man-made fibres, such as nylon.